jivebiscuit/jivebiscuit.github.io/docs/guides/rundown.md

     This document is provided for Houston ARTCC controllers to use when providing virtual ATC services on the VATSIM network.
 The information herein is **not intended for use in any real-world aviation applications**.

 ## Background
-The Coordination List, also referred to as the “Rundown List,” shows coordination message information for departing flights prior to their radar track association.
+The Coordination List, also referred to as the "Rundown List," shows coordination message information for departing flights prior to their radar track association.
 Flights are removed from coordination lists upon their acquisition by radar.
 A coordination list provides a means where a tower controller typically can convey the sequence and related data of pending departures to the sector controller (also called the departure controller) who will be handling the flight.

-The tower controllers are referred to as the “senders” of coordination messages, while the sector controller(s) are referred to as the “receiver(s).”
-The senders and associated receivers constitute a coordination “channel.”
+The tower controllers are referred to as the "senders" of coordination messages, while the radar controller(s) are referred to as the "receiver(s)."
+The senders and associated receivers constitute a coordination "channel."
 Multiple coordination channels may be adapted to support multiple tower facilities or multiple senders within a single tower facility.

 ## Message States
 The entry of a flight in a coordination list is called a coordination message.
 A coordination message can be in any one of the following states: